Sex Pistols: Sid Vicious replaces Matlock

+Marco Pirroni, who had performed with Vicious in Siouxsie and the Banshees, said of him joining the Pistols, "After that, it was nothing to do with music anymore.
+It would just be for the sensationalism and scandal of it all.
+Then it became the Malcolm McLaren story".

 Being in the Pistols had a progressively destructive effect on Vicious.
 As Lydon observed, "Up to that time, Sid was absolutely childlike.
 Everything was fun and giggly.
 Suddenly he was a big pop star.
 Pop star status meant press, a good chance to be spotted in all the right places, adoration."
 Early in 1977, he met Nancy Spungen.
 Spungen introduced Vicious to heroin, and their emotional codependency alienated him from the other band members.
 Lydon later wrote, "we did everything to get rid of Nancy ...
 She was killing him.
 I was absolutely convinced this girl was on a slow suicide mission ...
 She wanted to take Sid with her."

-A&M, Virgin, and Jubilee week
+God Save the Queen single

 The Pistols signed to A&M Records at a March 1977 press ceremony held outside Buckingham Palace.
 Afterwards, intoxicated, they went to the A&M offices where Vicious reportedly broke a toilet bowl and Rotten verbally abused members of the label's staff.
 A couple of days later, the Pistols got into a fight with another band at a club; one of Rotten's friends threatened a friend of A&M's English director; A&M broke their contract with the Pistols on 16 March.
 Although 25,000 copies of the "God Save the Queen" single had already been pressed, nearly all were destroyed.

 Jamie Reid's "God Save the Queen" sleeve; in 2001, it was named the greatest record cover of all time by Q magazine.

 Vicious first performed with the Pistols at London's Notre Dame Hall on 28 March.
 That May, the Pistols signed with Virgin Records, their third label in little more than half a year.
 During Virgin's release campaign for "God Save the Queen", workers at the pressing plant laid down tools in protest at the song's lyrics and Reid's cover art of Queen Elizabeth II with her face obscured by cutout letters forming the song title and the band name.
 The single was eventually released on 27 May.
 Its lyrics–"God save the queen / the fascist regime..She ain't no human being / and there's no future / in England's dreaming"–lead to widespread outcry from the British tabloids, leading to several major chains withdrawing it from sale.
 It was banned by BBC radio and television and every independent radio station, making it, according to the music critic Alexis Petridis, the "most heavily censored record in British history".
 The song's social impact has been described by the musician and journalist Sean O'Hagan as "punk's crowning glory".